Return JSON array using AJAX and Prototype

 Basic Tutorial on returning JSON formatted data through an AJAX call using Prototype:

 First thing I did was download scriptaculous and get it working .
-Follow the link above and you should find a download pretty easy as well as some info on how to use it.
+Follow the link and you should find a download pretty easy as well as some info on how to use it.

 With that all sorted out you want to learn about how to make an AJAX call using prototype – prototype is incroporated into scriptaculous in case you were wondering.
 Well in fact scriptaculous is an add on to prototype but whatever.